 MONTE CARLO, Sunday Night.

-NEVER has there been a more thrilling race!
-For the whole distance, occupying nearly 3½, hours, the blue and the red, France and Italy, Varzi and Nuvolari, Bugatti and Alfa Romeo, have waged a battle that will live for ever in the annals of motor-racing history.
+Never has there been a more thrilling race!
+For the whole distance, occupying nearly 3½, hours, the blue and the red, France and Italy, Varzi and Nuvolari, Bugatti and Alfa Romeo, have waged a battle that will live forever in the annals of motor racing history.
 As the two cars roared up the hill on that last 99th lap, and Nuvolari’s car slowed down in a wreath of smoke, I have never seen such intense, hysterical excitement in a crowd before.
 But let me begin at the beginning.

-The official Bugattis of Varzi, Williams and Dreyfus were the usual “2.3’s,” but with geared-up blowers, and developing about 180 b.h.p.
+The official Bugattis of Varzi, Williams and Dreyfus were the usual “2.3’s,” but with geared-up blowers, and developing about 180 bhp.
 Earl Howe drove his last year’s 2.3 Bugatti, and Sir Henry Birkin, after failing to obtain delivery of a 3-litre “Monoposto” Maserati from Bologna, rushed to Milan, secured a 2.3 Alfa-Romeo, drove furiously to Monaco, was delayed by an accident en route, fitted a new front axle, and arrived just in time for the race.
 The Maseratis of Sommer and Zehender were the new 3-litre “Monoposto” cars with hydraulic brakes.

 The day of the race dawned fine and clear, the hot sun being tempered by a cool breeze.
 An enormous crowd had gathered all round the course by the time the cars were lined up in threes.
-On the suggestion of M. Charles Faroux the order of the cars was decided by their fastest lap speeds in practice, so that the front row was Borzacchini (Alfa Romeo), Chiron (Alfa Romeo) and Varzi (Bugatti).
+On the suggestion of M. Charles Faroux, the order of the cars was decided by their fastest lap speeds in practice, so that the front row was Borzacchini (Alfa Romeo), Chiron (Alfa Romeo) and Varzi (Bugatti).
 Nuvolari was in the second row.

 For 30 laps there was only one second between them, both giving a flawless display of driving, until on that lap Nuvolari managed to slip by at the Gasworks Corner.
 Meanwhile, Lehoux (Bugatti), after a magnificent start, had to retire, but another driver was making a performance that would firmly establish him in the front rank of racing drivers.
 It was the wealthy French sportsman, Phillipe Etancelin, at the wheel of his new 2,3 Alfa Romeo, and who was now lying third, being ahead of Borzacchini (Alfa Romeo), Dreyfus (Bugatti), and Chiron (Alfa Romeo).
 At 40, and 50 laps he was still third, only once faltering, when he turned right round at that dangerous “kink” on the Quai de Plaisance.

 At 60 and 70 laps Nuvolari still led, winding his steering wheel fiercely from side to side, and sitting bolt upright.
 Another sensation, Varzi was in the lead, but only by 10 yards.
 On the 90th circuit Nuvolari was ahead again, but on the 93rd Varzi pushed his Bugatti to the fore.
 What a race!
 Everyone was on tip-toe with excitement, for at this rate a really terrific finish would result.
 At the end of the 98th, Nuvolari appeared first, and as the cars streaked up the hill to the Casino the spectators, eyes glued to the two flashing specks of colour, suddenly uttered a tremendous roar.

-1. A. Varzi (Bugatti), 3h.
-27m.
-49s.
-57.01 m.p.h.
+1. A. Varzi (Bugatti), 3hr 27min 49sec – 57.01 mph

-2. B. Borzacchini (Alfa Romeo), 3h.
-29m.
-49s.
+2. B. Borzacchini (Alfa Romeo), 3hr.
+29min 49sec

-3. R. Dreyfus (Bugatti), 3h.
-30m.
-10s.
+3. R. Dreyfus (Bugatti), 3hr 30min 10sec

-4. L. Chiron (Alfa Romeo), 3 laps.
+4. L. Chiron (Alfa Romeo), 3 laps

-5. Count Trossi (Alfa Romeo), 3 laps.
+5. Count Trossi (Alfa Romeo), 3 laps

-6. P. Zehender (Maserati), 6 laps.
+6. P. Zehender (Maserati), 6 laps

-(Varzi’s Bugatti was equipped with Dunlop tyres.
+(Varzi’s Bugatti was equipped with Dunlop tyres)